ENGL 105-01 10213 |

 |

-*Appropriate for First-Years, first day attendance required; cross-listed with THDA 242-02*
+*Appropriate for first-year students; cross-listed with THDA 242-02*

 Details

 In this course, students engage in a series of playwriting exercises and read a wide variety of plays.
 They will read new and contemporary plays that employ different storytelling techniques (i.e., structure, character arcs, staging elements, etc.), embrace the unlimited possibilities of theatricality, and exemplify why we write for the stage.
 Students will develop a "playwriting toolkit" as they explore their artistic interests following the conventions of time-bound pieces: the 1-minute, 5-minute, 10-minute, and ultimately one-act form.
 In-class exercises and prompts, and small-group workshopping and reading will challenge each writer's individual development.
-A mid-term and final play reading series of one-acts will allow students to hear their work in a supportive public setting.
-May be repeated for credit.
-Prerequisite(s): Coursework in Theater and Dance, or in creative writing is recommended.
+A midterm and final play reading series of one-acts will allow students to hear their work in a supportive public setting.

 General Education Requirements: